 Have you ever had trouble reaching orgasm with your partner?
 If so, know that you are in good company.
 Some 40% of women have had a problem with climaxing at some point in their lives.
 Also, it is much more common for women to be able to orgasm by themselves than in their partnerships.
 Many couples struggle with this reality and long for a solution to sharing intimacy and pleasure.

-Understanding a bit of the brain functioning when it comes to orgasm might shed some light on what happens when the arousal process turns off in your intimate times.
+Understanding a bit of the brain functioning when it comes to orgasm might shed some light on what happens when the arousal process turns off during your intimate times.
 One important study of the brain’s process during orgasm shows that when a woman reaches orgasm, something unexpected happens: much of her brain goes silent.
-Brain regions responsible for everything from her sense of self control, moral reasoning and judgment all get turned down in the moments of intense arousal.
+Brain regions responsible for everything from her sense of self control, moral reasoning and judgment, all get turned down in the moments of intense arousal.